Home / Cobweb Spiders / Western Black Widow (Latrodectus hesperus)

 • The species of widow spiders are reputed for killing their mates, but the Western black widow is an exception in this regard.

-• Research conducted at the San Diego State University and Northwestern University has shown that silk produced by them are so strong that they may be used in making textiles for athletes and military.
+• Research conducted at the San Diego State University and Northwestern University has shown that silk produced by them is so strong that it may be used in making textiles for athletes and the military.

 Western Widow